Understanding what’s going on inside your head

 With our partner

-With the belief that suicide is preventable, the mission of Suicide Action Montréal (SAM) is to help prevent these incidents through greater access to information, quality services and resources.
-SAM recognizes that suicide prevention is a process and provides direct support to those who are lonely, depressed and contemplating suicide.
-SAM also assists those left behind by suicide including the family and the individual`s social network, support workers, and/or other professionals involved.
+Suicide Action Montréal (SAM) believes that suicide is preventable.
+Its mission is to help prevent these incidents through greater access to information, quality services, and resources.
+SAM recognizes that suicide prevention is a process and provides direct support to those who are lonely, depressed, and contemplating suicide.
+SAM also assists those left behind by suicide, including families and loved ones, support workers, and/or other professionals involved.
 The strength of these services relies on the commitment of dedicated paid staff and highly trained volunteers.
 SAM continues to build its expertise through evidence-based research and learning from other community organizations.